noah-nuebling/notes-public/mmf/macOS 26 Tahoe - MMF Issues.md

         - [x] Feedback FB18759197 and FB18759496

 Non-visual issues: [Sep 2025] (Doesn't belong here)
-    - If there's a strange helper not started by launchd, then MMF will just not enable and not kill the strange helper.
+    - If there's a strange helper not started by launchd, then MMF will just not enable and not kill the strange helper – This sometimes annoyed us while running the automated screenshot stuff.
         - [ ] Fix

 Trivia: